feast-dev/feast-workshop/module_2/README.md

 ```

 ## Step 2: Look at the data we have
 We used `data/gen_lat_lon.py` to append randomly generated latitude and longitudes to the original driver stats dataset.
+Let's see what's in the data (you can follow along in [explore_data.ipynb](explore_data.ipynb))

 ```python
 import pandas as pd